Avinaasha382/Snake-Game-using-Turtle-Python/README.md

  <br>
- I have used Turtle Graphics and used concepts of Object Oriented Programming(OOPS), like Inheritance, Splicing, Higher order functions and Event Handling using the Screen class of the turtle module
+ I have used Turtle Graphics and used concepts of Object Oriented Programming(OOPS), like Inheritance, Slicing, Higher order functions and Event Handling using the Screen class of the turtle module
  <br> <br>